AmerMo/session-9/README.md

+# Session 9

-# Session 9 - mini ETL
+# Exercises - mini ETL

 In this exercises we want to create a simple process that reads data from a source (a CSV file in our case), does some transformations to that data, and